20 Ways to Avoid Being Swindled

 - Are all charges itemized?

 - Have you read the small print?

 - Do you get a copy?

-Be on the lookout for legal “double talk.”
-Know that “as is” means no warranty.
+You should be on the lookout for legal “double talk” and take note that “as is” means no warranty.
 See a lawyer if you have any doubts or questions.